jokijen/algolabra/documents/IMPLEMENTATION.md

 ### Solving a mathematical expression

 The user may input a mathematical expression that they wish to solve.
-The expression input must be in proper infix form (i.e. operators within the expression, such as `1 + 2`).
+The expression input must be in proper infix form (i.e. operators within the expression, such as `1 + 2 * 3`).
+They may use integers and floating points numbers, as well as operators (`+`, `-`, `*`, `/`, `**`) and functions (`cos`, `sin`, `sqrt`, `max`, `min`).
+Input validity also calls for correctly placed parentheses (e.g. to enforce precedence or enclose a negative number).

 The user's expression is first validated and tokenised using the InputValidator.
+After this the Shunting-Yard algorithm (class: ShuntingYard) is used to convert the expression into Reverse Polish Notation (RPN) (aka postfix) where operators follow the numbers/operands (such as in the example given in the last paragraph `1 2 3 * +`).
+The Shunting-Yard algorithm uses a FIFO Queue and LIFO Stack for token handling.

-Then it is converted to Reverse Polish Notation (RPN) (i.e. operators follow the numbers/operands, such as “1 2 +”, aka postfix) with the Shunting-Yard algorithm (class: ShuntingYard).
-Finally, the RPN form expression is evaluated using the RPNEvaluator class, and a value is returned to the user.
+Finally, the RPN form expression is evaluated using the RPNEvaluator.
+If the expression was valid, a value is returned to the user.
+Otherwise the user will receive an error message outlining the issue with the input or process.

 ### User variables

 The user may set a variable by defining the variable they want to set (i.e. capital ASCII letter, A-Z) in their mathematical expression.
 Example: The mathematical expression input `A=1+2` would set variable `A` to have the value `3`.

-The user may also view variables saved in the variables dictionary.
+The user may also view the variables saved in the variables dictionary.

 ## Performance and time complexity